3 Ingredient Keto Ice Cream

 You can make any frozen fruit-based flavors!
 Think blueberry, strawberry, raspberry, and blackberry.
 The possibilities are endless.
 You can add a dash of vanilla extract or lemon extract to boost the flavor as well.

-For higher carb options, you could use frozen mango, cherry, banana, pineapple and so on.
+If you don’t mind slight higher net carbs, you could use frozen mango, cherry, banana, pineapple and so on.

 As long as you have some frozen fruit, you’ll be able to make this easy keto ice cream.